The Patowmack Company

 From his time as a young surveyor, George Washington knew the United States’ westward expansion meant connecting the coastal areas with the nation’s burgeoning interior.

-Thus, in 1785, Washington chartered The Potowmack (or Patowmack) Company to clear a navigable river channel along the Potomac River, past the river’s rocky, turbulent sections.
+Thus, in 1785, Washington chartered The Patowmack (or Potowmack) Company to clear a navigable river channel along the Potomac River, past the river’s rocky, turbulent sections.

 George Washington’s foray into canal building had one major benefit, a generous gift of earth-moving equipment to the Clypeate.
 In 1848, on the night of the Great Upheaval, these machines allowed the Clypeate to cover up the Epistolith’s Sanctuary before dawn.
 We’ll never know if one of Washington’s entries in his little red journal, a Hesperus prophecy, foretold such a need.

-The Potowmack Company Logo.
-There are several creatively-spelled variants of the company name.
+The Patowmack Company Logo.
+There are several creatively-spelled variants.